s4ke/Master-Thesis/src/md/003-motivation.md

 singular parallel Arrow.
 We use this class as an interface to wrap around existing parallel Haskells instead of introducing yet another new low-level parallel backend.

 For this thesis we have chosen three of the most important parallel Haskells:
-GpH [@Trinder1996; @Trinder1998a] for its simplicity,
-the `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562] to represent a monadic DSL, and Eden [@eden; @Loogen2012] as a distributed parallel Haskell.
-Other important ones include HdpH [@Maier:2014:HDS:2775050.2633363; @stewart_maier_trinder_2016, a Template Haskell-based parallel Haskell for distributed memory] and LVish [@Kuper:2014:TPE:2666356.2594312, a `Par` extension with focus on communication], but these were not chosen as the former does not differ from the original `Par` Monad with regard to how we would have used it in this thesis, while the latter (at least in its current form) does not comply with our representation of parallelism due to its heavy reliance on Template Haskell.

-In this thesis we use this approach to wrap around three parallel Haskells:
-Glasgow parallel Haskell or for short GpH
-(its Multicore SMP implementation, in particular), the classic `Par` Monad, and Eden, a distributed memory parallel Haskell targeting clusters running MPI or PVM.
+GpH, or more specifically -- its Multicore SMP implementation, [@Trinder1996; @Trinder1998a] for its simplicity, the classic `Par` Monad [@par-monad; @Foltzer:2012:MPC:2398856.2364562] to represent a monadic DSL, and Eden [@eden; @Loogen2012] as a distributed memory parallel Haskell targeting clusters running MPI or PVM.
 These languages represent orthogonal approaches.
 Some use a Monad, even if only for the internal representation while others introduce additional language constructs.

+While alternatives such as HdpH [@Maier:2014:HDS:2775050.2633363; @stewart_maier_trinder_2016, a Template Haskell-based parallel Haskell for distributed memory] and LVish [@Kuper:2014:TPE:2666356.2594312, a `Par` extension with focus on communication] exist, these were not chosen as the former does not differ from the original `Par` Monad with regard to how we would have used it in this thesis, while the latter (at least in its current form) does not suit a wrapping approach such as the one presented here due to its heavy reliance on Template Haskell.
+We will experiment with a potential Cloud Haskell [@Epstein:2011:THC:2096148.2034690] backend to someday enable the DSL to work in modern cloud based clusters, though.

-With such a shallow-embedded DSL based on Arrows we do not only aim to define a parallel programming interface in a novel manner that allows for arbitrary Arrow types to be parallelised -- we also aim to tame the zoo of parallel Haskells.
+With the shallow--embedded DSL based on Arrows we define in this thesis we do however not only aim to define a novel parallel programming interface that allows for arbitrary Arrow types to be parallelised -- we also aim to tame the zoo of parallel Haskells.
-With our interface we furthermore want to provide a common, low-penalty programming interface that is general by allowing to switch the parallel implementations at will.
+Even more so, we want to provide a common, low-penalty programming interface that is general by allowing to switch the parallel implementations at will.